 Test anxiety is a complex of emotions such as worry, dread, and fear—along with physical fight-or-flight symptoms—that some people experience before and during a test.
 It’s a form of performance anxiety—when the pressure to succeed becomes so overwhelming that people are unable to concentrate and operate at 100%.
-Some degree of nervousness around test-taking is normal, but when symptoms cause panic attacks, hinder learning, or impair performance, it’s important to find ways to modulate this response.
+Some degree of nervousness around test-taking is normal, but when exam anxiety symptoms cause panic attacks, hinder learning, or impair performance, it’s important to find ways to modulate this response.

 What Causes Test Anxiety?